What is Asbestos?

 - Chrysotile asbestos comprises roughly 95 percent of asbestos used worldwide.

 If you or someone you love has been diagnosed with mesothelioma or another asbestos cancer, the asbestos attorneys at Shrader & Associates L.L.P. would like to hear your story.
-Our mesothelioma lawyers have helped thousands of families navigate the legal process and recover compensation for their damages.
+Our Illinois mesothelioma lawyers have helped thousands of families navigate the legal process and recover compensation for their damages.
+We serve clients nationwide, so no matter where you live in the United States, we are ready to provide you with the unrelenting legal support you deserve.

 Contact us today at (844) 256-8685 for a free legal consultation with an asbestos attorney.